 ECSS-Q-ST-70-12_1200064

-Widening of tracks shall occur close to AAD footprint to provide a wider track where no other circuitry is adjacent that requires the use of fine pitch.
+Widening of tracks should occur close to AAD footprint to provide a wider track where no other circuitry is adjacent that requires the use of fine pitch.

 See example of nonconformance indicated by yellow arrow in Figure 7-1.